top of page

 Hit the Trace

 The 444-mile Natchez Trace Parkway winds through three states (Mississippi, Alabama and Tennessee), more or less following the "Old Natchez Trace" once used by Indians, settlers and others.
-Today, not only is the Trace a scenic route, but it also offers recreational opportunities, historic sites and more.
+Today, the Trace is a scenic route that offers recreational opportunities, historic sites, and more.

-At Milepost 266 is the Natchez Trace Visitors Center, which provides you with the opportunity to further learn about the Trace through a short movie and exhibits.
-The visitors center hosts monthly events as well.
+At Milepost 266 is the Natchez Trace Visitors Center, where you can learn more about the Trace through a short movie.
+The center also hosts monthly events and exhibits.

 Where the Buffalo and Others Roam

-It may be hard to believe at first, but it is possible to see buffalo and other exotic animals like Capuchin monkeys in Tupelo.
+It may be hard to believe at first, but seeing buffalo and other exotic animals like Capuchin monkeys in Tupelo is possible.
 The 210-acre Tupelo Buffalo Park and Zoo is home to over 260 animals.
 Explore the park aboard the Bison Bus or the open-air trolley.
 For something a little different, there's horseback riding and VIP Tours for the up-close experience.
-But, the fun doesn't end with the tours; there's also a petting zoo, pony rides and more.
+But the fun doesn't end with the tours; there's also a petting zoo, pony rides and more.

 Comentarios